 Hi.
 Thank you for taking a moment to view my page.

-I am a qualified integrative counsellor and a registered member of the BACP.
+I am a qualified integrative counsellor and an Accredited member of the BACP.
 Using Person Centered, CBT and Psychodynamic Approaches I cater for the individual needs of each client I work with.
 I offer a confidential, safe and non-judgemental environment to ensure that our working relationship can grow and develop, so that we can work together on the difficulties you face, I firmly believe that a strong therapeutic relationship between client and counsellor can pave the way to successful and rewarding therapeutic change.

 Making the decision to come to counselling can be perceived to be a daunting prospect.
 It is my aim to change this perception and change the unknown into the known, making your journey in counselling an empowering, rewarding and enlightening experience.